Seankhenre Mentuhotepi

 Seankhenre Mentuhotepi was an ancient Egyptian pharaoh during the fragmented Second Intermediate Period.

 Attestations

 Mentuhotepi is attested by a stela from Karnak and a scarab seal of unknown provenance bearing a prenomen variously read Sewahenre, Sewadjenre and Seankhenre.

-Furthermore, two limestone sphinxes of Mentuhotepi were discovered in 1924 in the ruins of the Temple of Horus in Edfu, one bearing the prenomen Seankhenre and the other the nomen Mentuhotepi.
+At Edfu, two limestone sphinxes of Mentuhotepi were discovered in 1924 in the ruins of the Temple of Horus, one bearing the prenomen Seankhenre and the other the nomen Mentuhotepi.

 Non-contemporary attestations

 Turin King List

-Mentuhotepi is attested in the Turin canon under the prenomen Seankhenre.
+The Turin King List 11:4 preserves "The Dual King Se[…]enre-[…] {s-...-n-rꜤ-...} … 1 year…".
+This may be restored as the prenomen Seankhenre.

 Reign

 If Ryholt's identification of Mentuhotepi in the Turin canon is correct, then he took the throne following Sekhemre Sankhtawy Neferhotep III and reigned for only 1 year.

 Mentuhotepi's short reign was probably marked by the constant conflict with the Hyksos kingdom of the 15th Dynasty.
 At the time, the 16th Dynasty was already in a weakened position and reigned over little more than Thebes itself.
 In his stela from Karnak, Mentuhotepi emphatically states: "I am the king within Thebes, this is my city" and calls Thebes the "mistress of the entire land, city of triumph".
 He reports driving back the "foreign lands", probably a euphemism for the Hyksos or possibly for the Nubians.
 Mentuhotepi's military might is emphasized, the king being likened to Sekhmet who kills his enemies with his "flaming breath".

 Mentuhotepi was succeeded by Nebiryraw I, who ruled Upper Egypt for over 25 years.